ApryseSDK/webviewer-ui/README.md

 This repo is specifically designed for any users interested in advanced customizations.
 With the source code access, it gives developers full control to customize & style the UI, build custom controls & logic, integrate into workflows, or build a UI from scratch.

+Any approved pull requests made to this repository are merged into WebViewer's internal builds, and can be accessed through the nightly builds.
+Any approved pull requests to the master branch will go to WebViewer's [nightly experimental builds](https://www.pdftron.com/nightly/#experimental/) and pull requests to version number branches will go to that version's [nightly stable](https://www.pdftron.com/nightly/#stable/).

 ## Install

 ```